rkarthik007/yugabyte-db/README.md

 ## Supported APIs

 In terms of data model and APIs, YugaByte supports the following on top of a common core data platform:
-* Cassandra Query Language (CQL) - with enhancements to support ACID transactions
+* [Cassandra Query Language (CQL)](https://docs.yugabyte.com/api/cql/) - with enhancements to support ACID transactions in the works
-* Redis - as a full database with automatic sharding, clustering, elasticity
+* [Redis](https://docs.yugabyte.com/api/redis/) - as a full database with automatic sharding, clustering, elasticity
-* PostgreSQL (in progress) - with linear scalability, high availability and fault tolerance **Note**: You can run your Apache Spark applications on YugaByte DB
+* PostgreSQL (in progress) - with linear scalability, high availability and fault tolerance

+**Note**: You can run your Apache Spark applications on YugaByte DB

 YugaByte DB is driver compatible with Apache Cassandra CQL and Redis - you can run existing applications written using existing open-source client drivers.